zackw/readings.owlfolio.org/content/2015/08-14-folk-models-home-computer-security.md

 attacker might subvert computers indiscriminately and automatically, then use them only for their Internet connection.
-In particular, all of the "hacker" models assume that computers are attacked in order to do something to _that_ computer, rather than as a means to a goal that doesn't involve it (sending spam, enlarging the botnet, executing DDoS attacks, ...) and that the hacker must be doing something manually at the time of the attack.
+In particular, all of the "hacker" models assume that computers are attacked in order to do something to _that_ computer, rather than as a means to an unrelated goal (sending spam, enlarging the botnet, executing DDoS attacks, ...) and that the hacker must be doing something manually at the time of the attack.